perkeep/perkeep/website/README.md

 This directory contains the code & content for the perkeep.org website.
-You will need to build the webserver and run it locally to preview cahnges to the documentation:
+You will need to build the webserver and run it locally to preview changes to the documentation:

     $ cd <perkeep_checkout>/website
     $ go install ./pk-web